VAIBHAV-VLSI/High-Frequency-Audio-Communication/README.md

 ## Reception Through MATLAB Simulink

-We try and demodulate the recieved signal through matlab simulink by creating a model of demodulation process.
+We could alternatively try and demodulate the recieved signal through matlab simulink by creating a model of demodulation process.
 For creating this model we add required components from library browser.
 The following are key components used for this model:

 ### 1. Bandpass Filter